ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - transferContextId REQUIRED: A unique identifier (e.g. UUIDv4)
   used to identify the current transfer session at the application layer.

-- mintAssertionClaims REQUIRED.
+- mintAssertionClaim REQUIRED.
 The mint assertion claim or statement by the server.

 - mintAssertionFormat OPTIONAL.
 The format of the assertion payload.